open-AIMS/docker-example/README.md

 This is essentially the last part of our tutorial.
 You may be happy with building your Docker container locally, but you may also want to make it accessible to your colleagues who are less versed in these tools.
-You have three options, in increasing level (not that much) of time investment:
+You have three main options, in increasing level (not that much) of time investment:

 A) One option (harder for colleagues, easier for you) would be for them to also